-2. Financial Accounting for MBAs Textbook (Optional eBook)
+3. Financial Accounting for MBAs (Optional eBook)

 If you are new to accounting you might find the eBook useful.
-There are course notes for each topic but the eBook is more extensive and with many examples.
-Background reading from the eBook, however, will also take more time as the course notes are more condensed.
-The eBook is Financial Accounting for MBAs, 8th Edition, by P. Easton, J. Wild, R. Halsey, and M. McAnally 2021, Cambridge Business Publishers.
+The eBook is Financial Accounting for MBAs, 9th Edition, by P. Easton, J. Wild, R. Halsey, and M. McAnally 2025, Cambridge Business Publishers.
 If you wish to access the eBook, instructions are below.
 There is no cost to you.

 - 1. Go to your course in Canvas. - 2.
 Find and launch any myBusinessCourse assignments. - 3.
 If it is your first time integrating and you do not have an account with myBusinessCourse, one will automatically be created for you.
 If you already have an account, you will be prompted to login. - 4.
-Enter the following access code in the Enter Access Code option: 89pBUtkYCb9gnTKs - 5.
+Enter the following access code in the Enter Access Code option: 9rFpAWnvacuKzNjS - 5.
 Select Submit